 - 2. Now look at the table opposite.
 Use it to help you list the different needs that training might address.
-It may be helpful to reproduce it for yourself or copy the one on the CD Rom. of tools - 3.
+It may be helpful to reproduce it for yourself or copy the one on the CD Rom. or to like the different needs - 3.
 Use this to identify the need and priority then begin to map out how to put this into a training strategy for approval and endorsement by management.